Regret is like a poisonous snake.

-In this life here on earth, I think regret is inevitable.
-We all have something which we regret, be it something we did, or did not do.
+In this life, with all the challenges we face here on earth, I think regret is inevitable.
+We all have something which we regret.
+Be it something we did, or did not do.
 Said or did not say.
 Wanted or did not want.
-I think life is not so much about not having regret, as learning to live in such a way as to avoid regret, or moving on, from the things we regret.
+I think life is not so much about not having regret, as learning to live in such a way as to overcome or avoid regret, and moving on, from the things we regret.

 - Watch out for the Esau syndrome: “Watch out for the Esau syndrome: trading away God’s lifelong gift in order to satisfy a short-term appetite.
 You well know how Esau later regretted that impulsive act and wanted God’s blessing—but by then it was too late, tears or no tears.”
-Heb 12:16-17 (MSG) The end result of trading short-term appetites for long-term blessings, is regret.
-For more on the Esau syndrome read previous post.
+Heb 12:16-17 (MSG) The end result of trading short-term appetites for long-term blessing, is regret.
+Many a young person has been caught in this trap and many a quick decision has had long term impact.
+For more on the Esau syndrome read that link.

-- Cultivate forward thinking, thought patterns that think about the future and strategies you are taking, rather than past mistakes and “if only…” thought processes.
-Look at the big picture of your life in Jesus, which He gave purpose and value and live it to the full.
+- Cultivate forward thinking and living in the present.
+Thought patterns become habitual, so develop a way of thinking that is focused on the present strategies you are taking and their impact on the future, rather than past mistakes and “if only…” thought processes.
+Look at the big picture of your life from Jesus’ perspective, which He gave purpose and value to and choose to live it to the full.
 “Jesus said, “No procrastination.
 No backward looks.
 You can’t put God’s kingdom off till tomorrow.
 Seize the day.””
 Luke 9:62 MSG

 - Fix what you can and forgive yourself.
 Be creative in finding ways to make restitution for your own mistakes.
 Say sorry where you need to.
 Make right where you can, or compensate for loss if you can.
 “If it is possible, as far as it depends on you, live at peace with everyone.”
 (Rom 12:8).
 Also forgive yourself, so that you can live at peace with yourself.
 If Jesus, by His death, is willing to forgive ALL of our sins, who are we, not to forgive ourselves.